-I am an Assistant Professor in the CS department at the Virginia Commonwealth University.
+I am an Associate Professor in the CS department at the Virginia Commonwealth University.
 My responsibilities are teaching, research, service, and mentoring students.
-My research interests include mobile and pervasive computing, cyber-physical systems, social networks, wireless charging, data science, cyber security, privacy and trust, cloud, Internet of Things (IoT), crowd-sensing, network data mining and supervised learning,
+My research interests include mobile and pervasive computing, cyber-physical systems, social networks, wireless charging, cyber security, Internet of Things (IoT), device-free WiFi sensing, network data mining and learning,

 Industry specialties: Mobile Packet Core (3G, LTE) gateways (GGSN, PGW, SGW, MME, SGSN, SAEGW, HA, IPSG), Femtocell gateways (HNB-GW, HeNB-GW), IMS, WiFi Offloading (ePDG, SaMOG, eWAG), Network protocols and models.
 Real traffic analysis and modeling.
 Cisco ASR 5000, ASR 5500, QvPC-SI, QvPC-DI.